Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Data example application

-The cross|fuMsimYpred estimators require mediator density modeling in the control subsample or pseudo control sample.
-We fit logit models for the two binary mediators \texttt{att} and \texttt{rul}, and a linear model for the continuous mediator \texttt{sfc}, with the following formulas
+The MsimYpred estimators require mediator density modeling in the control subsample or pseudo control sample.
+We fit logit models for the two binary mediators \texttt{att} ($M^a$) and \texttt{rul} ($M^b$), and a linear model for the continuous mediator \texttt{sfc} ($M^c$), with formulas: